 Play scrabble with your friends.
 To up the challenge, invite native English users to the game too.

 Try solving crossword puzzles.
-You may learn some new words in the process.
+You may learn some new english words in the process.

 Join and be active on online discussions and forums.
 Since social media is a part of our daily lives, we can easily access them anywhere.